 Noncitizens who attain the status of U.S. legal permanent residents (so-called "LPR" status) are among the most likely to be affected by criminal proceedings in the United States.
 (Unfortunately, many people are unaware of this fact and believe incorrectly that long-term legal residents will not be deported for minor crimes such as simple possession of a controlled substance or shoplifting.)
-Most such persons will likely be aware of their status as LPRs and will have in their possession a so-called "green card" (technically known as a "Permanent Resident Card"), which, in keeping with the anomalous nature of much of immigration practice, is not setting forth the statutory requirements according to birthdate.
-See, e.g., Ira J. Kurzban, Kurzban's Immigration Law Sourcebook (14th ed.
-2014).
-See 8 U.S.C. § 1421 et seq.
+Most such persons will likely be aware of their status as LPRs and will have in their possession a so-called "green card" (technically known as a "Permanent Resident Card"), which, in keeping with the anomalous nature of much of immigration practice, is not necessarily green.
+While legal permanent residence status does not expire, 14 a green card is only valid for ten years at a time, and should be renewed.